 The efficiency of solar and orbital forcing results from the imbalance between incoming and outgoing fluxes through the surface of the ocean.
 In the absence of resonance of gyral Rossby waves the inflow is balanced mainly by evaporation.
 On the other hand lowering of the thermocline and acceleration of the convergent radial current while the intensity of forcing is increasing makes that the gyral Rossby wave behaves as a heat sink because of downwelling.
 Half a period later, uprising of the thermocline and acceleration of the divergent radial flow while forcing intensity is decreasing makes the gyral Rossby wave returns the accumulated heat: it then acts as a heat source due to upwelling.
 The imbalance between incoming and outgoing fluxes is all the higher as the oscillation of the thermocline is broader, reinforcing the positive feedback acting on the speed of the polar current while reducing the temperature gradient between low and high latitudes of the gyre.

 A quarter period before the maximum of the solar irradiance, the polar current is anticyclonic.
 The heat flux transported poleward by the boundary current favors the deepening of the thermocline, therefore the acceleration of the polar current.
 The polar current speed reaches its maximum nearly at the same time as the maximum solar irradiance.
-This positive feedback loop considerably increases the effectiveness of solar and orbital forcing.
+This positive feedback loop considerably increases the efficiency of solar and orbital forcing.
 Depending itself on the temperature gradient between low and high latitudes of the gyre it is strongly controlled by the extension of the polar caps.

 When gyral resonance occurs, it takes precedence over the non-resonant phenomena.
 As happens for shorter wavelengths, resonance determines the geostrophic forces throughout the basin and occult non-resonant phenomena whose impact is less, this because of the competition between resonant and non-resonant phenomena throughout the gyre.
 Resonant phenomena absorb maximum solar energy as the wave and forcing are synchronized.
 Otherwise, during its evolution the wave is necessarily in phase opposition with forcing and therefore its amplitude is less.
 Since only one mode can remain around the gyre due to the long wavelength of gyral Rossby waves that enforce geostrophic forces on the basin scale, it is necessarily resonant.